nvikrant/projects/README.md

 projects
 ========

+This will house all my projects.
+It does not have any language specific repo.
-This will house all my code that I would like to share publicly.
+This is the code that I would like to share publicly.

+(1) URLNormalizer: This is a common implementation of a URL Normalizer used by
+                   web servers like Apache to normalize a URL submitted by the HTTP client before taking any action on a resource.
+                   This follows the guidelines for RFC 3986 but with certain modifications.
+This has the following files:

+    1. URL.cpp - This file implements all the normalizing methods on a given url.

+    2. URLTest.h - This file has the cppUnit bootstrapping for testing the normalization process on a set of urls.

+    3. URLTestsFile.txt - A set of urls used for testing the normalization.

+    Compilation: g++ URL.cpp -o URLTool -lCppUnit

+    Execution: ./URLTool

-(1) MazeSolver: Maze solving is one of the cool projects to do in Computer Science.
+(2) MazeSolver: Maze solving is one of the cool projects to do in Computer Science.
                 This is a simple maze solver application using awt and swing.
                 The generation/solution algorithm used is DFS.
 The start and end points in the maze are randomly choosen at program start.